SHORTLIST

 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

-2. As of April 2024, Venice will implement a visitor’s fee for all travellers visiting the city between 25 April and 15 July 2024.
-This fee is not payable by Intrepid customers, however you will need to apply for an exemption before arrival at https://cda.comune.venezia.it/en/richiestaEsenzione.
+2. Venice will implement a visitor’s fee for all travellers visiting the city between 18 April 2025 and 27 July 2025 This fee is not payable by Intrepid customers, however you will need to apply for an exemption before arrival at https://cda.comune.venezia.it/en/richiestaEsenzione.
 For further information, please see the “Passports, visas and entry requirements,” section of your Essential Trip Information.

 3. If you have prebooked arrival transfer with us, please read Joining Point Instructions in Essential Trip Information document for exact details.
 Your transfer may include a water taxi, or a car taxi, and you may be required to walk for a short distance from the end point of the transfer route to your hotel.